 has served the students of Texas Tech University by creating an inclusive and welcoming environment for queer students and their allies and by advocating for equality on campus.

-- Texas Tech's Gay Straight Alliance is dedicated in both preserving the history of the LGBTQ movement on campus and in building off foundations already built through social events, community
+- Texas Tech's Gay Straight Alliance is dedicated to both preserving the history of the LGBTQ movement on campus and building off foundations already built through social events, community

-outreach, educational lectures and forums, and grassroot organizing.
+outreach, educational lectures and forums, and grassroots organizing.

 - Note: 2005 marked the 1st Annual LGBT and Allies Awareness Week in Lubbock, TX.